naftalimurgor/bitgesell-blockchain-sdk/README.md

 # Bitgesell Blockchain SDK
 <img src="doc/Icon.png" style="height: 60px;"/>

-A comprehensive library for interacting Bitgesell API on Web, Nodejs and other JavaScript runtimes through the Bitgesell API!
+A comprehensive library for interacting Bitgesell API on Web, Nodejs and other JavaScript runtimes through the Bitgesell API

 For a full documentation, see the docs: